 I grew up in California.
 You might imagine that I grew up on the beach but in reality I spent much more time enjoying the mountains.
 I didn’t learn to surf until I met Dan at the end of 2004.
 I had just spent a year working and traveling in New Zealand when I made my way back to South Australia where I had been an exchange student 10 years before.
 I was keen to learn something new on my travels and surfing seemed appropriate.
 I was 25 years old the first time I stood up on a surfboard and I will NEVER forget it!
 My life was changed forever.

 Less than a year later, I moved to Australia and became a qualified Level 1 Surf Instructor through Surfing Australia.
 (And three years later, Dan and I got married!)
 I was slightly overwhelmed at the course sitting among surfers who had been surfing most of their lives.
-I still had a lot to learn about surfing but I did know quite a bit about the teaching (and learning!) process – I studied a Bachelor of Science in Kinesiology with an Emphasis in Teaching PE.
-My surfing knowledge has increased hugely since I first started.
+I still had a lot to learn about surfing but I did know quite a bit about the teaching (and learning!) process – I studied to be a PE teacher before moving to Australia.
 Like Dan, I love the rush of seeing someone stand up for the first time.
 The sense of accomplishment is amazing and it takes me back to that first wave that I caught.